mxagar/cicd_guide/gitlab_ci_cd_howto.md

 ```

 If we run our pipeline +2, from the 2nd time on, the pipeline will run faster.
+The first time we run our pipeline with the cache definition, the shell will have an error message due to the missing cache folder/file; however, it immediately creates one after checking that it is missing.
 Note that sometimes caches missbehave; in these cases, we can clear the caches in the pipeline list/pane.

 `.gitlab-ci.yml`: